 Similarly, many borrowers switch into a 15 year mortgage to pay down their mortgage quicker.
 If the cash is available to make a bigger payment each month, a shorter term can save a lot of money on interest rates; they're lower for 15 year loans, and interest won't be accruing for so long.

 For all borrowers considering a mortgage refinance, it's important to note that closing costs can be quite high, so refinancing to shorten your term length or lower your monthly payment by $100 or $200 dollars might not be worth the time and money that goes into getting a new loan.
+Alternatively, if you have a surplus of cash, some lenders will allow you to recast your home loan to adjust your monthly payments.

 Most car owners choose to refinance their loan to lower their monthly payments.
 If a borrower is in danger of defaulting on their debt, a restructured auto loan agreement can be helpful for getting their finances back on track.
 However, banks usually have specific eligibility requirements for refinancing, including age of car restrictions, mile caps and outstanding balance limits.
 If you're in financial distress and in need of a loan restructuring, it's best to reach out to your loan servicer and communicate to them your personal financial situation.